exactly-once/workshop/exercises-new-2022.md

 }
 ```
 * Run all the test in the `Tests` project
+* Once we know that outgoing messages are out we can remove them form the `OutgoingMessages` and save the `Payments` entity

 ### Exercise 11, 12 and 13 - customer status policy